-We incubated three human Burkitt lymphoma (BL) cell-lines on the chick chorioallantoic membrane (CAM).
-We chose the EBV- cell-line BL2, and the EBV+ cell-lines BL2B95 and BL74.
-Inoculation of cells was on day 10 of chick embryo development, and tumors were studied after 4 or 7 days.
-The EBV- BL2 cells formed solid tumors with relatively sharp borders (Figure 1A).
-Only a small number of lymphoma cells were seen in the CAM at a distance of several hundred micrometers from the tumor mass (Figure 1B).
+of several hundred micrometers from the tumor mass (Figure 1B).
 To verify that these cells were lymphoma cells that had invaded the stroma of the CAM (and not macrophages that had taken up the cell tracker by engulfing tumor cells), we stained the specimens with anti-human HLA antibodies.
 There was a clear overlap of the HLA signal (red) with the cell-tracker (green) (Figure 2), showing that tumor cells had invaded the CAM stroma.
-Figure 1

 BL2 cells stained with cell-tracker (green) and incubated on the CAM for 4 days.
-A)The cells form a solid tumor with almost sharp borders.
+A) The cells form a solid tumor with almost sharp borders.
 CAM vessels are faintly visible.
 Bar = 2 mm.
-B)Higher magnification of A) showing a few green tumor cells at some distance from the solid tumor.
-Bar = $150 \mu m$ .
+B) Higher magnification of A) showing a few green tumor cells at some distance from the solid tumor.
+Bar = 150 μ m.